 The respiratory system is both the biggest system and the easiest to compromise.
 One quick breath can make the difference between life and death.
 What we inhale affects the whole body.

 We cannot always see the contaminants that are present within the environment that will harm us.
-This is why we must always wear of SCBA whenever we are in any kind of immediately dangerous to life and health environment.
+This is why we must always wear an SCBA whenever we are in any kind of immediately dangerous to life and health environment.

 Yet we still have firefighters responding to different types of calls where an IDLH environment is present who not wearing their SCBA.
 It is not because of a lack of availability of SCBAs.
 It is not because of SCBA performance being substandard as far as operation; nor is it because of cost to use it.